-6. To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
-JupyterHub is running with a default dummy authenticator so entering any username and password combination will let you enter the bub
+7. To use JupyterHub, enter the external IP for the proxy-public service in to a browser.
+JupyterHub is running with a default dummy authenticator so entering any username and password combination will let you enter the hub.

 Congratulations!
-Now that you have JupyterHub running, you can extend it in many ways.
-You can use a pre-built image for the user container, build your own image, configure different authenticators, and more!
+Now that you have basic JupyterHub running, you can extend it and optimize it in many ways to meet your needs.